 In all but our oldest servers, we have implemented a feature that allows you to set a version of PHP you want to use on your account.
-While this works well for files running normally for your site, it will not work for cron jobs.
-Cron jobs will use the default PHP for the server.
-In some cases, it will be necessary to specify the use of PHP in the cron job command or script.
+However, cron jobs running on a server will normally use the PHP version set for the server, and not the one specified by the PHP version tool.
+If your cron job needs to run with a different version of PHP, then you will need to specify it in your cron job command or script.

 The need to force cron jobs to use a PHP version is especially important for some application-specific cron jobs from software like WHMCS.